tuvo1106/earthbound/README.md

 - Define virtual properties on schemas
 - Utilize document/aggregation middleware to control flow of data
 - Use built-in and custom validators
+- Define roles for different types of users

 ### Views